-Nature, etiologies, principles of treatment of common disorders associated with cleft lip and palate, associated disorders.
-Offered spring semesters.
+Nature, etiologies, and principles of treatment of common disorders associated with cleft lip and palate, associated disorders.

-Hearing aids, diagnostic procedures; laboratory emphasis on measurement procedures.
-Offered spring semesters.
+Hearing aids and diagnostic procedures; laboratory emphasis on measurement procedures.

-Theory, procedures for assessment of hearing loss in adult and pediatric populations; experience in test administration through supervised laboratory sessions.
-Offered fall semesters.
+Theory and procedures for assessment of hearing loss in adult and pediatric populations; experience in test administration through supervised laboratory sessions.

 Introduction to study of speech perception in listeners with normal hearing and those with hearing loss; overview of speech acoustics; theories of speech perception; contributions of auditory, visual, and indexical (talker-specific) information in speech signal; assessment techniques; benefits of hearing aid and/or cochlear implant use; factors influencing speech perception by children and adults with hearing loss.

-Training in skills necessary for working with the school-age population; case management and aural rehabilitation, amplification and classroom hearing technology, identification and assessment practices, federal legislation that affects services.
-Offered fall semesters.
-Requirements: CSD:5240 for Au.D. students.
+Training in skills necessary for working with school-age population; case management and aural rehabilitation, amplification and classroom hearing technology, identification and assessment practices, federal legislation that affects services.
+Requirements: CSD:5240 for AuD students.

-Anatomy of auditory system, cochlear mechanics, electrophysiology of peripheral and central auditory nervous system; laboratory emphasis on physiological techniques for study of ear.
-Offered spring semesters.
+Anatomy of auditory system, cochlear mechanics, and electrophysiology of peripheral and central auditory nervous system; laboratory emphasis on physiological techniques for study of ear.